 We have also had visits from nearby schools, such as Driffield Secondary during the 2005 partial solar eclipse.
 For more details on our visitors they have been listed in "our past events" tab

 Another grant application was submitted in 2010 to "Grass Roots" this also was successful mid year.
-This allowed us to be able to observe the sun by granting us to purchase an excellent hydrogen alpha filter and a suitable small 4” refractor telescope along with a sensitive camera
+This allowed us to be able to observe the sun by granting us to purchase an excellent hydrogen alpha filter and a suitable small 4 inch refactor telescope along with a sensitive camera with suitable solar filters to enable us to look at the sun with it's prominence's and sun spots.

 Since then the team at Brough have achieved some very good images. - see the photo gallery.